 When the weather is bad, drivers have to use extra caution behind the wheel.
 Even a little bit of wind or rain can make Oklahoma City’s roads much more difficult to navigate safely.
 Cars can hydroplane.
 It becomes more difficult to see.
 Road surfaces are slick and impair the ability to brake.
 So, when drivers aren’t extra careful, the weather can increase the likelihood of a crash.

 If you’ve been injured in an Oklahoma City car accident, call McGuire Law Firm to learn about your legal rights and options.
-Our experienced personal injury lawyers would be more than happy to discuss your case and address any questions you might have.
+Our experienced personal injury attorneys would be more than happy to discuss your case and address any questions you might have.
 Your initial case evaluation is free, so reach out to us to schedule yours today.

 Time of Day